Governor Joseph Lane's Administration

 After much consultation amongst themselves, they concluded to comply with my demand, and about the last of February, I received a letter from Mr. McBean, the gentlemen having charge of the Hudson Bay Company Fort at Walla Walla, informing me that if a small force could be sent to take charge of the murderers they would be given up.

-At that time Colonel Loring commanding Rifle Regiment, was about on official business at Puget’s Sound, the regiment was almost broken up by discretion, scarcely having a sufficient force to guard the public property.
+At that time Colonel Loring commanding Rifle Regiment, was about on official business at Puget’s Sound, the regiment was almost broken up by desertion, scarcely having a sufficient force to guard the public property.
 Under such circumstances no force could be sent to the Cayuse country.
-Major Tucker, commanding, made known to me the condition of the regiments, whereupon I concluded to pursue the deserters, and accordingly proceeded up the country, accompanied by Lieutenant Lane, who was detailed to go with funds to subsist such of our Citizens as would join in the expedition, and I am much gratified to say that they readily turned out, to the number of some twenty, which was deemed quite sufficient, although many others wished to go.
-The trip as you know was as successful and could reasonably expect; between sixty and seventy of the deserters were brought back.
+Major Tucker, commanding, made known to me the condition of the regiment, whereupon I concluded to pursue the deserters, and accordingly proceeded up the country, accompanied by Lieutenant Lane, who was detailed to go with funds to subsist such of our Citizens as would join in the expedition, and I am much gratified to say that they readily turned out, to the number of some twenty, which was deemed quite sufficient, although many others wished to go.
+The trip as you know was as successful as Iand could reasonably expect; between sixty and seventy of the deserters were brought back.

 As our expedition was on its return, I had the pleasure of meeting Colonel Loring in the Umpqua valley, with a small portion of his command, chiefly consisting of officers.
-The Colonel upon hearing of the desertions from his regiment returned with dispatch from Puget Sound, and with this small force promptly moved forward apprehend the deserters.
+The Colonel upon hearing of the desertions from his regiment returned with dispatch from Puget Sound, and with this small force promptly moved forward apprehend tothe deserters.

 After an absence of five weeks upon my arrival at Oregon City, I learned that the Chief of the Cayuses had been down to see me, and after waiting about two weeks, had returned to his people.
 I immediately set out for the Cayuse country, accompanied by Lieutenant Addison of the Rifles, and ten men.
-On assembly the Cayuses, at the Dalles, I found that in their effort to take the murderers they had killed Tamsucie, and one of Tiloquoit’s sons; Tiloquoit, Big murderer, and Tushlapi were given up and are now in my population and Towatta or the Young Chief stipulated to deliver up the two remaining murderers at this city by the second Monday of the present month, at which time I promised them the Court would sit for their trail.
+On assembling the Cayuses, at the Dalles, I found that in their effort to take the murderers they had killed Tamsucie, and one of Tiloquoit’s sons; Tiloquoit, Big murderer, and Tushlapi were given up and are now in my possession and Towatta or the Young Chief stipulated to deliver up the two remaining murderers at this city by the second Monday of the present month, at which time I promised them the Court would sit for their trail.

-The Judge of the 1st Judicial district being temporarily absent from the Territory, I would therefore request you, without delay, to pass a law authorizing the Judge of the 2nd Judicial district, to hold a special term at Oregon City, for that, and other purposes, commencing on Monday the 13th last; at the same time a Chinook Indian can be tried, who is now in confinement, changed with the murder of Stephens, one of the four unfortunate young men, who, during the last winter, lost their lives, in an attempt to make the Columbia in a small boat, from the Bark Forest, which vessel has been lying off the mouth of the river for many days, in a suffering condition, for the want of a Pilot to bring her in.
-My pledge to the Cayuses respecting an early trial, as will as the great difficulty of keeping the prisoners securely in the absence of jails, makes your immediate action necessary.
+The Judge of the 1st Judicial district being temporarily absent from the Territory, I would therefore request you, without delay, to pass a law authorizing the Judge of the 2nd Judicial district, to hold a special term at Oregon City, for that, and other purposes, commencing on Monday the 13th Insth; at the same time a Chinook Indian can be tried, who is now in confinement, charged with the murder of Stephens, one of the four unfortunate young men, who, during the last winter, lost their lives, in an attempt to make the Columbia in a small boat, from the Bark Forest, which vessel had been lying off the mouth of the river for many days, in a suffering condition, for the want of a Pilot to bring her in.
+My pledge to the Cayuses respecting an early trial, as well as the great difficulty of keeping the prisoners securely in the absence of jails, makes your immediate action necessary.

-A large and growing interest of this Territory which demands you attention, is to commence, and the facilities connected with its successful prosecution.
+A large and growing interest of this Territory which demands you attention, is to commerce, and the facilities connected with its successful prosecution.
 The delays and terrors heretofore connected with the entrance of the Columbia, I am happy to say, have in a great measure disappeared by the survey and exploration of what is known as the South Channel of that noble river.
-For this valuable service we are deeply indebted to Captain White, an eminent pilot, formerly of New York, who for several months past has successfully conducted through it, without a single days delay, all vessels wishing to cross the far.
+For this valuable service we are deeply indebted to Captain White, an eminent pilot, formerly of New York, who for several months past has successfully conducted through it, without a single days delay, all vessels wishing to cross the bar.
 Through his instrumentality, it is now demonstrated beyond a doubt, that with a good pilot, neither danger, nor detention, need be apprehended, but on the contrary, crafts of all kind may cross in and out with ease and safety.
-This useful service I regret to add, has not been adequately [compensated] by the fees which the Board of Pilotage has deemed it [politic], to impose on ships navigating the river.
+This useful service I regret to add, has not been adequately compensated by the fees which the Board of Pilotage has deemed it politic, to impose on ships navigating the river.
 A just regard to the encouragement of our commerce, by the laying [of] moderate charges upon vessels in return for such service, is found to be inconsistent with a fair and liberal compensation to Captain White, which may secure a continuance of his labors in our behalf.
 And I think justice to what has already been done, no less than a proper reward for what he may do hereafter, demand that a liberal provision in his behalf should be made by the Legislative Assembly.

-In June next, the [mail] steamers so long and anxiously looked for, will commence their regular trips to Astoria.
+In June next, the mail steamers so long and anxiously looked for, will commence their regular trips to Astoria.
 The services of a good pilot at all times so necessary, will be especially so then, to bring them in without delay and in safety.
 Captain White, the present pilot, finding himself without adequate compensation, has I am informed, determined to give up his post, to avert this, and to do justice to a meritorious man, are strong reasons in my judgment for your early action upon the subject, and in this spirit I deem it a duty, to earnestly urge it upon your attention.
 In connection with the same matter, I take great pleasure in saying that Captain McArthur and others, engaged upon the coast survey have commenced their labors at the mouth of the Columbia, and we may hope now, that after buoys are placed to indicate the channel, scientific surveys made, and the erection of a lighthouse, our commercial advantages will not only be a source of pride, but of substantial wealth to the Territory.